Halogen? I thought that was some kind of light.

 Designed for Years of Use

-Some halogen ovens may as well be “made to break” – after a year or two of operation, the bulb burns out, and you’re essentially left with… well, a big round dish.
+Some halogen ovens may as well be “made to break” – after a year or two of operation, the bulb burns out, and you’re essentially left with… well, with a big round dish.

 High Technology in a Compact Size